 If a landlord has turned over any unpaid money due to a collection agency, paying off what you owe can help.
-As stated above, once the balance is paid off, some of the newer credit-scoring models will remove it from your credit reports.
+Once the balance is paid off, some of the newer credit-scoring models will remove it from your credit reports.
 Plus, it just looks better to future lenders to see that you have rectified the debt.

 Going forward, the best way to repair any credit damage from an eviction is to tune up your financial health.
 By paying your bills on time and keeping your debt low, your scores will eventually start to improve.

 While damaging information can stay on your credit report for seven years, debts carry less weight the older they get as more positive information is added to your credit reports.
 You may choose to seek help from a nonprofit credit counseling agency, which can help you organize a budget to start repairing your credit health.

 How to dispute inaccurate eviction information on your credit reports

 If eviction-related information has been incorrectly reported to the credit reporting agencies, you can file a dispute with the three firms (Experian, TransUnion and Equifax).